 Spicy, creamy, and crazy good – Kung Pao Spaghetti alla Vodka, a Sichuan-style pasta with vodka sauce.
 It’s a dish that will have you going back for extra helpings!

 This past weekend Mr. HNN and I were supposed to take the dogs 6 hours up the coast and go camping for a few days in the Redwood State Park.
 We were super excited, looking forward to getting away for a few days and roughing it with the pups.
 Unfortunately, the night before we were supposed to head out, we noticed that one of our dogs, Otis, had developed a fairly significant irritation between two of his toes.
-My husband, being a public health veterinarian was concerned that it was something that could quickly get out of control if we didn’t stay on top of things.
-Not to mention, with all of the hiking and other outdoor activities we were planning on doing with the dogs, we feared that would only exacerbate the problem.
+With all of the hiking and other outdoor activities we were planning on doing with the dogs, we feared that would only exacerbate the problem.
 So we decided, in an abundance of caution, to postpone the trip and reschedule.

 So with our weekend suddenly and totally open, I decided to finally create a dish I had been thinking about for some time – a Sichuan-style pasta alla vodka.
 You may be familiar with California Pizza Kitchens uber popular Kung Pao Spaghetti.
 Think of that spicy kung pao taste with an added rich and creamy vodka sauce.